GuoQLabPKU/polysomeTracking/README.md

 cudatoolkit: 11.0.3

-cudnn:8.0.5

 pytest: 6.2.4

 Any platform (linux/windows/macos)should be fine.
-But linux is largely be tested to run these codes.
+But linux is largely tested to run these codes.

 For test, please run pytest test_polysome in the terminal